Morality operates along two dimensions: competition (“me first”) and cooperation

 and minimising the harm for each person, resulting from the interaction.

-is relative, and the Healing Principle, or the pressure to thrive, survive and reproduce,
+around them, and the Healing Principle, or the pressure to thrive, survive and reproduce,

 acts within each individual for the benefit of that individual (and their genes).